Home 9 Countries 9 Wild Cats of Brazil

 QUICK SURVEY

 Brazil, the largest country in South America, is a sanctuary for many wild cat species, ranging from big cats like the jaguar to small wild cats like the oncilla.
-Brazil’s vast and varied landscapes, provide ideal habitats for these amazing cats.
+Brazil’s vast landscapes provide ideal habitats for these cats.

 Spanning over 8.5 million square kilometers, Brazil is made up of many different ecosystems, including the:

-• Amazon Basin: Dominating the northern region, this vast rainforest is home to an unparalleled diversity of flora and fauna.
+• Amazon Basin: Dominating the northern region, this vast rainforest is home to many different kinds of flora and fauna.

-• Pantanal: Located in the west, it’s the world’s largest tropical wetland, teeming with wildlife.
+• Pantanal: Located in the west, it’s the world’s largest tropical wetland, home to all kinds of wildlife.

 • Cerrado: A vast tropical savanna in central Brazil, characterized by its unique vegetation and biodiversity.